How To Invest Inheritance Money

 Put your kids through college: University tuitions are rising everywhere, and many parents would prefer to jettison their chicks from the nest free of student loan debts, so financing education is a great gift that many wouldn’t be able to make without an inheritance.

-If you do plan fund your kid or kids’ education with an inheritance, you should absolutely open an RESP, if you haven't already and then make the maximum annual contributions.
-Not only will the money grow within RESPs tax-free, thanks to the Canadian Education Savings Grant (CESG), the government will match 20% of your contributions, up to a lifetime limit of $7,200 per child.
+If you do plan fund your kid or kids’ education with an inheritance, you should absolutely open a JISA if you haven't already and then make the maximum annual contributions.
+The money grows tax-free within a JISA and once your child becomes 18 years of age they can use the money for education or keep it for a house deposit.

 How to invest an inheritance